ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 by default in Ubuntu MATE 19.10, Ubuntu Budgie 19.10 and other distros are already picking up it too 💪

-### Ubuntu MATE Themes
+## Ubuntu MATE Themes

-Dozens of theme related bugs have been fixed and the Ubuntu MATE themes have been added the the `gtk-common-themes` used by snaps, **so snapped applications are themed correctly for Ubuntu MATE users now**.
+Dozens of theme related bugs have been fixed and the Ubuntu MATE themes have been added to the `gtk-common-themes` used by snaps, **so snapped applications are themed correctly for Ubuntu MATE users now**.
 This change is already available all the way back to Ubuntu MATE 16.04.

 The most noticeable theme issues that have been resolved are **expanders in tree view are now a sensible size** (they were so tiny) so you can easily click them, **window controls are correctly proportioned on CSD windows** and we've add a splash of Chelsea Cucumber 🥒 to the Ubuntu MATE logo on the menu.
+Everything the QA team highlighted has been fixed 🔨

 ## MATE Tweak and Ubuntu MATE Welcome